MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/analytics/faq.md

 **What is the maximum number of property values that I can send per event?**

 You will see the count and distribution for the ten property values with highest count.

+**Can I export the raw data?**

+Yes.
+Under app settings, you can export your Analytics raw data into Azure Blob Storage and Application Insights.